konstantin-colovic/RegexTesterGUI/README.md

 # Regex Tester for Offline Exam

 ## Motivation
-This tool is designed specifically for the **INHN0001 Exam** at **TUM Campus Heilbronn**, where locally developed programs are allowed—including this one!
+This tool is designed specifically for the **Informatics** at **an CS university in Germany**, where locally developed programs are allowed—including this one!

 Feel free to use it to test your **regular expressions** efficiently. 😊